jaym-01/RISCVCPU/statements/Jay.md

 ![Untitled](../images/jay_waveform_1.png)

-To overcome this ([link to commit](https://github.com/johnyeocx/iac-project-team02/commit/9a46165b56321e6f64079ff34710f7037e90ed9e)), I set the initial value of a0 to 0 in the register file using `regs['d10] = {DATA_WIDTH{1'b0}}`, within `inital` statement, to ensure it is always 0 on start-up.
+To overcome this ([in commit 9a46165](https://github.com/johnyeocx/iac-project-team02/commit/9a46165b56321e6f64079ff34710f7037e90ed9e)), I set the initial value of a0 to 0 in the register file using `regs['d10] = {DATA_WIDTH{1'b0}}`, within `inital` statement, to ensure it is always 0 on start-up.
 The build and init subroutine do not change the value of a0, a0 will only change when a value is being displayed, hence, the testbench only needs to check when the value of a0 is not 0.
 To ensure that it continues to display a0 if it becomes 0 again, a flag is used: `bool show_signal = false`.
 The code below has been added to the main loop in the testbench, when the value of a0 changes, it ensures the flag is always set to `true`.
 This will always plot a0 once a0 has changed from 0.

 ```cpp
 if(show_signal || top->a0 != 0){